-I’m Tara Sandoval, Senior Advisor in the Student Financial Services Department.
-I started at WSU in 2017 and have 16 years of experience in higher education.
+I’m Tara Sandoval.
+I’m a Senior Advisor in the Student Financial Services Department.
+I have been with WSU since 2017.
+I’ve been working in higher education for a total of 16 years.
 I have a Bachelor’s degree in Higher Education Management, and Digital Photography.
 I have always enjoyed working with students and parents and believe that every opportunity is a learning experience.
 As a student conduct advisor, I hope to provide resources, guidance and keys for success as well as someone to turn to for support.

 I have been with University Recreation since 2011, initially serving as an Assistant Director in University Recreation and recently transitioning to the position of Associate Director of Student Engagement Services.
-I graduated from WSU with a Master of Education in Higher Education Administration in 2006 and have worked within student affairs at Central Washington University, University of North Carolina, and Seattle University.
-I am a conduct officer because I believe it is important for all students to receive assistance and guidance throughout the conduct process from an impartial party who cares about their growth and development while at WSU.
+I graduated from WSU with a Master of Education in Higher Education Administration in 2006 and have also worked within student affairs at Central Washington University, University of North Carolina, and Seattle University.
+I am a conduct advisor because I believe it is important for all students to receive assistance and guidance throughout the conduct process from an impartial party who cares about their growth and development while at WSU.
 I will support students by helping them to understand the conduct process, their rights within that process, and how to best navigate and utilize campus resources.

-I am an Assistant Director with International Programs at WSU and I work with F-1 and J-1 international students studying at WSU.
+I am an Assistant Director with International Programs and I work with F-1 and J-1 international students studying at WSU.
 Community standards rules at WSU can be confusing for our American students.
-Our International students face that same confusion, but must navigate a new administration system, learn new rules, new procedures, do this while using new legal language, and must also be aware of how this could impact their immigration status.
+Our international students face that same confusion, but must navigate a new administration system, learn new rules, new procedures, do this while using new legal language, and must also be aware of how this could impact their immigration status.
 I want to help our international student population navigate the community standards process at WSU and help them understand how different outcomes could negatively impact their immigration status.
 In my role as a Conduct Advisor, I help inform international students about their immigration requirements, how that immigration status interacts with their academic status, and how legal or academic issues can negatively impact their immigration status.